 Save the World Brewing Co.

 THE BEER: Do good while you drink, um, good.
-This 100% philanthropic production brewery (more on what that means) has four everyday beers "to enjoy today" plus six special occasion beers "to enjoy today or tomorrow" (and more on what THAT means).
-Personally we suggest today...
+This 100% philanthropic production brewery has four everyday beers "to enjoy today" plus six special occasion beers "to enjoy today or tomorrow."
+Personally, we suggest today...
 YOLO and all that.

 TASTES & TOURS: The brewery is open Fridays from 3-6 p.m. and Saturdays from 12-5 p.m., and you can enjoy your beer - along with, thanks to their BYOF (bring your own food) policy, some snacks - either in the taproom or outdoors on the grounds.